Both District 62 and District 18 races will head to runoffs

 Jeremy S. LaCombe received 43 percent of the votes while Tammi G. Fabre collected 23 percent of the votes.

-Since candidate received 50% of the votes a run-off election will be held on March 30th.
+Since no candidate received 50% of the votes a run-off election will be held on March 30th.

 For full election results click here.